apache/nuttx/configs/sam4s-xplained/README.txt

     LED_ASSERTION        An assertion failed          No change
     LED_PANIC            The system has crashed     OFF      Blinking LED_IDLE             MCU is is sleep mode         Not used

+  Thus if D9 is statically on, NuttX has successfully booted and is, apparently, running normmally.
+If D10 is flashing at approximately 2Hz, then a fatal error has been detected and the system has halted.

 Serial Consoles
 ^^^^^^^^^^^^^^^